mattischrome/console-blog/content/posts/album-digest-january-2017/index.md

 The rest of Ommadawn works when it doesn't try too hard.
 It revels in its oddness, something that Oldfield learned to do as the monster success of his debut began to grate with previously supportive critics.
 Oldfield's contributions are virtuoso throughout, though long passages find him hiding behind his collaborators.
 These sections are uneven and the whole piece ends up tripped over into silliness by the last four minutes of Part Two.
 Some track listings represent this section as a single track called "On Horseback".
 It’s a song about a man who'd rather be on horseback.
 Unfortunately it also features a children's choir and makes Clive Dunn's much-maligned Grandad sound like black metal.

 Return to Ommadawn differs from Tubular Bells II.
 It’s not a “shot for shot remake” and the technology is placed firmly behind the speakers rather than through them.
-The liner notes say little, save to point out that no synthesisers appear on the record[^2].
-What we get as listeners is a thorough exploration of all Ommadawn’s themes filtered through a lifetime of experience.
+The liner notes say little, save to point out that no synthesisers appear on the record.{{% sidenote "sn-2" %}}However, “vocal samples” are used.
+If you listen carefully, this even includes the “Happy?!” sample from Amorok.
+There is no explanation of which gadgets or software helped make this possible.{{% /sidenote %}} What we get as listeners is a thorough exploration of all Ommadawn’s themes filtered through a lifetime of experience.
 It took a while to convince me but after a few listens it is in fact rather marvellous.

 Perhaps the most important feature is just how sensitive it is.
 There are phrases and sections that make me shiver.
 Other parts will make you think of rain drops tracking their way down window panes.
 Others are strong and bold and confident, all shiny with winter sunshine.
 It’s a beautiful melancholic experience with a radiant happy ending.
 “On Horseback” gets transformed into sampled pulp (see earlier footnote) and apparently the only original vocal contribution to the album is for Mike to say “On Horseback?
 I’d rather be here!”.
 Of course mate, you live in the Bahamas now.

 This is probably Mike’s best album since Tubular Bells III.
-It has that album’s sense of exploration, the sensitivity of “The Songs of Distant Earth”[^3] and a self-restraint lacking from the likes of “Voyager” and “Amorok”.
+It has that album’s sense of exploration, the sensitivity of “The Songs of Distant Earth”{{% sidenote "sn-3" %}}The album that I *should* have written about for Understated Classics!{{% /sidenote %}} and a self-restraint lacking from the likes of “Voyager” and “Amorok”.
 It bodes well for Tubular Bells 4, but those reissues of “Islands” and “Earth Moving” (also coming this year?) will look a little jaded by comparison.

 ## Bonobo *Migration*